jlap11/gestabiz/src/docs/DEPLOYMENT.md

 ## Conclusion

-This deployment guide covers the complete setup of AppointmentPro across all platforms.
+This deployment guide covers the complete setup of Bookio across all platforms.
 The system is designed to be scalable, maintainable, and user-friendly.
 Regular monitoring and maintenance will ensure optimal performance and user experience.

 For support or questions, refer to the individual service documentation or create issues in the project repository.